YASARA menu YASARA menu

 Small molecule docking in YASARA

-YASARA Structure provides everything you need to dock ligands with proteins at the touch of a button.
-Three different approaches are currently available:
+YASARA Structure provides everything you need to dock ligands with proteins, nucleic acids and other structures, these are the main features:

 AutoDock